bmalnar/PIDControlSDCN/README.md

    - On Ubuntu, install-ubuntu.sh
    - On Mac, install-mac.sh
    - On Windows, the recommended way is to run a virtual machine and use the install-ubuntu.sh script
+- **Ipopt and CppAD:** Please refer to [this document](https://github.com/udacity/CarND-MPC-Project/blob/master/install_Ipopt_CppAD.md) for installation instructions.
+- [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page).
+This is already part of the repo so you shouldn't have to worry about it.
 ### More information
 For even more information on the project structure, dependencies etc. please check original Udacity project [repository](https://github.com/udacity/CarND-PID-Control-Project)